Eat and meet

-Around the corner as Pantai Cenang becomes Pantai Tengah, Hungry Monkey Cafe is the place to go for excellent Turkish food.
+Around the corner as Pantai Cenang becomes Pantai Tengah, Istanbul Kabob and Seafood Restaurant (formally known as the Hungry Monkey Cafe) is the place to go for excellent Turkish food.
 Portions are generous and the fun interior decor makes it well worth stopping in.
 The owner has an appreciation for American and Turkish movie stars, so the walls are covered with movie memorabilia.

 As you head from there towards the beach again, Sugar has claimed the previous location of the old Lighthouse to become a trendy open-air lunch and dinner venue.
 Salads, sandwiches and pasta dishes are the highlight along with tropical cocktails and front row seats to the colourful Pantai Cenang/Tengah water sports madness.
 Open from 12:00 till 16:00 for lunch there is a wide selection of sandwiches, salads and pastas plus daily specials.
 After 16:00 the dinner menu is available, with Malay tapas such as satay, beef rendang, pulut kuding and grilled lamb on sweet potato chips.
 Combine this with a bar serving signature cocktails such as a Thirsty Mermaid or Bee Sting while you relax with your feet in the sand and Sugar is a place above the rest.

 Artisan's Pizza: Jalan Pantai Cenang.
 T: (04) 955 1232.
 Open daily 09:30-02:00